-How do you know the seaglass we design with is pure and antique?
+How do you know the seaglass I design with is pure and antique?

-Kriket has spent weeks collecting seaglass to use in our designs - primarily from the world famous Seaham Beach in the UK, as well as the Isle of Anglesey off the coast of North Wales.
-She has also collected beautiful pieces from the Port of Barcelona, Spain, Biarritz in France and along the Mediterranean.
+I have spent weeks collecting seaglass to use in my designs - primarily from the world famous Seaham Beach in the UK, as well as the Isle of Anglesey off the coast of North Wales, The Port of Barcelona, Spain, Biarritz in France and along the Mediterranean.

 For any sea glass addict, UK's Seaham Beach is considered by many to be the holy grail of sea glass beaches.
 A long sweeping beach, covered in beautiful pebbles of varying sizes it uncovers its bounty of sea glass with each passing tide.

-Some of our collections call for colours we don't own, such as true aquas and teal blues and greens.
-In these cases we buy our seaglass from reputable collectors in Japan, Iceland and the United States.
-You can read more about our collector in Japan, Christina Sawka in this blog.
+Some of my collections call for colours I don't have in my collection, such as true aquas and teal blues and greens.
+In these cases I buy seaglass from reputable collectors in Japan, Iceland and the United States.
+You can read more about the collector in Japan, Christina Sawka in this blog.